pariasalsabili/To-Do-List/README.md

     $database = 'calendar_todo_app';

 6. **Run the Application**
-  - Visit http://localhost/to-do-list(or YOUR file's name) in your browser to see the app in action.
+  - Visit http://localhost/to-do-list (or YOUR file's name) in your browser to see the app in action.

 ## License